croservices/cro/docs/reference/cro-tools-template.md

 1. Write source files, including an entry point script, such that a working, barebones service can be successfully started
-2. Optionally write any artefacts that would aid deployment, such as a `Dockerfile`.
+2. Optionally write any artifacts that would aid deployment, such as a `Dockerfile`.
 3. Write a `.cro.yml` file.
 Use `Cro::Tools::CroFile` to generate this, rather rather than writing the YAML directly.
 It is strongly recommended to do